 Dental Crown Costs in the UK: Complete Guide for NHS and Private Patients

-A dental crown is a tooth-shaped cap placed over a damaged or weakened tooth to restore its shape, size, strength, and appearance.
-You might need a crown after a root canal, a large filling, a cracked tooth, or to improve the look of a discoloured or misshapen tooth.
+A dental crown serves as a protective cap that mimics the appearance of a natural tooth.
+It is typically placed over a weakened or damaged tooth to restore its original shape, size, strength, and aesthetic appeal.
+You might need a dental crown after undergoing a root canal, receiving a large filling, experiencing a tooth fracture, or to improve the look of a discolored or irregularly shaped tooth.

 How Much Does a Dental Crown Cost in the UK?